szabgab/perlmaven.com/sites/en/pages/how-to-preserve-xml-simple-element-order.md

 XML::Simple and overriding the new_hashref() method to supply a hashref tied to Tie::IxHash.
 That could solve the ABC case but it won't solve the ABA case.

-The short answer is that if you care about element order then you should <b>not use XML::Simple</b>.
+The short answer is that if you care about element order then you should **not use XML::Simple**.
 [XML::LibXML](https://metacpan.org/pod/XML::LibXML) is an excellent alternative which for many use cases is really no harder to use than XML::Simple.